pminor87/School_District_Analysis/README.md

 # School District Analysis

 ## Overview of the School District Analysis
-The primary purpose of this analysis is to clean the raw data and use exploratory analysis to display the data for grade scores and passing percentage as it relates to School Spending, School Size, and School Size.
+The primary purpose of this analysis is to clean the raw data and use exploratory analysis to display the data for grade scores and passing percentage as it relates to School Spending, School Size, and School Type.

 ## Results
 ### How is the District Summary affected?